 Kelly Wilson: Treasurer

 My daughter’s suicide has changed my life and the road to healing is not easy.
 And I am often reminded that the healing really is not nearly as difficult as the task I have already met, the call from my son of his sister’s death.
-As Treasurer of Just Live I am surrounded with family, friends & initial strangers who walk with me in this journey of making a difference in our surrounding communities.
-I grew up in rural Burlington WI and has always been active within the community.
+As Treasurer of Just Live I am surrounded by family, friends & initial strangers who walk with me in this journey of making a difference in our surrounding communities.
+I grew up in rural Burlington, WI and have always been active within my community.
 I received my Associates in Business in 2007.
-In addition to my role in Just Live, I am a Sales Rep for Acme Refining and hold a position in the Town of Wheatland as Town Supervisor.
+In addition to my role in Just Live, I am a Sales Rep for C & M Recycling and hold a position in the Town of Wheatland as Town Supervisor.

 Mark Lesko: Secretary